instructlab/instructlab/TROUBLESHOOTING.md

 ### Training

-The training step is run with the `ilab train` command.
+The training step is run with the `ilab model train` command.
 This step trains the model on the synthetic data that was generated.
 The output of this step is a set of adapter files with the general format `adapters-xxx.npz`, where `xxx` is a number.
 These adapter files represent a snapshot of the model's trained state and are periodically written to disk.

 #### Ways to train the model better